whistlegraph/2022.aesthetic.computer/README.txt

             4. Zip the contents so there is a zip file with one directory called `public`, and rename it to `DIGITPAIN #.zip`.

-*Recently Completer*

-***Server Re-organization***
- - [X] Should the uploader be a serverless function?
-Yes!
-      (This would prevent the need for a load balancer if file uploading was a bottleneck.)
-      (Would it run locally?)
- - [X] Set netlify environment variables for the digital ocean space.
- - [X] How to run two server processes from one npm command?
- - [X] Should the websocket server run as a separate process from the http api?
- - [X] Should it run on a separate machine as of now?

-***Editor***
-- [-] Get socket server running under GitHub codespaces as well.
-  (wss:// is currently unsupported)
-- [X] Get the project working in GitHub codespaces.

 🌟 Next In Line 🌟
  ***Transcribe the original Proce55ing typeface***